A Design Space for Multiscale Visualization: Strategies

 \subsection{Simultaneous Occluding Embed}

-12 of our corpus examples use the Simultaneous Occluding Embed strategy, meaning that they have multiple \textit{simultaneous} scales but only one \textit{separate} scale as the \textit{simultaneous} scales occlude each other in some way.
+13 of our corpus examples use the Simultaneous Occluding Embed strategy, meaning that they have multiple \textit{simultaneous} scales but only one \textit{separate} scale as the \textit{simultaneous} scales occlude each other in some way.
 They also need \textit{both} zooming and panning.

-Many of these examples use the inset zoom or lens zoom techniques, where a zoomed-in area appears in a window on of a visualization.
-This strategy limits the zoomed-in window to be smaller than the rest of the visualization, as full occlusion would result in only a single \textit{simultaneous} scale.
-Sometimes this window occludes the area being zoomed into, like in Melange \cite{elmqvist2008melange}, a technique that folds a visualization to make the zoomed-in area appear physically closer to the user.
-In other examples, such as FingerGlass \cite{kaser2011fingerglass}, the window occludes a separate part of the visualization, sometimes chosen by the user.
+Many of these examples use the inset zoom, an example of the Overview+Detail pattern reminiscent of a video game minimap, or lens zoom techniques \cite{tominski2017interactive}, an example of the Focus+Context pattern where a zoomed-in area appears in a window on of a visualization.
+This strategy limits the zoomed-in window to be smaller than the rest of the view, as full occlusion would result in only a single \textit{simultaneous} scale.
+This window can occlude the area being zoomed into, like in Melange.
+In other examples, such as FingerGlass \cite{kaser2011fingerglass}, the window occludes a separate part of the view, sometimes chosen by the user.

 Similar to the Single-View Pan and Zoom strategy, \textbf{step size type} can vary.
 However, our corpus does not include any examples of this strategy where the user must use \textit{physical} navigation.
 Many of these examples use \textit{marks} to show \textbf{association} between the scales, but three include no \textbf{association}.
 Multi-Foci COVID Vis, a visualization of COVID data in selected geographic areas \cite{mactavish2022multifocicovidvis}, is the only example using this strategy to also use \textit{different} encodings on different scales.